Plant-Based Nutrition and Cooking Classes

 Aside from saturated fat, cholesterol, hormones, and antibiotics in dairy, several other contaminants are found in these products, including pesticides, polychlorinated biphenyls (PCBs), and dioxins (PCRM).
 Calcium is best obtained from plant sources.
 Besides, our bodies need more than just calcium for bone health.
 Our bodies need calcium along with Vitamin K and calcium along with Vitamin D. Greens, such as Kale is an excellent source of both calcium and Vitamin K. Beans and lentils are other excellent sources of calcium.

-Each two-hour class features a video, discussion, and a cooking demonstration.
+This two-hour class features a video, a discussion, and a cooking demonstration.